We're sorry for the inconvenience...

-The basic health insurance package has a comprehensive framework and covers the majority of necessary medical treatment, medicines, and medical aids that are in accordance with current medical practice.
-The bundle includes certain physiotherapy and dental care treatments.
-(2016, Ministry of Health, Welfare, and Sport, “Healthcare in the Netherlands”)
+Rest assured, the basic health insurance package offers comprehensive coverage, encompassing essential medical treatments, medicines, and medical aids aligned with current medical practices.
+It even includes specific physiotherapy and dental care treatments (source: Ministry of Health, Welfare, and Sport, "Healthcare in the Netherlands," 2016).

-All medical and other insurance allowances are taxable advantages.
+Keep in mind that all medical and other insurance allowances are considered taxable advantages.

 In general, CIT is levied on a Dutch resident company's global revenue.
 Certain types of income, however, may be exempted or excluded from the tax base.
 Non-resident entities only have a limited tax obligation for revenue derived in the Netherlands.